nebrius/raspi-io/README.md

 Raspi-io
 ========

-Raspi-io is a Firmata API compatible library for the [Raspberry Pi](http://www.raspberrypi.org/) that can be used as an I/O plugin with [Johnny-Five](https://github.com/rwaldron/johnny-five).
+Raspi-io is a Firmata API compatible library for Raspbian running on the [Raspberry Pi](http://www.raspberrypi.org/) that can be used as an I/O plugin with [Johnny-Five](https://github.com/rwaldron/johnny-five).
 The official API docs can be found on the [Johnny-Five Wiki](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins)

 ## Installation